KenyeresKornel/bonnie/README.md

 ### postgres-storage

-A data storage plugin that uses Spring JDBC connection via VPS server.
-VPS includes that docker (Postgres) container.
+A data storage plugin that uses Spring JDBC connection to Postgres.

+The Postgres database runs
+separately, typically on the VPS (virtual private server) in a docker container.
+Other options are available too.

 ### messaging